Begin with Your Passion Plus 7 More Small Business Tips

 Povich and Dorsey both sat on a panel with Brian Sykora of Pleasant Pops, Mark Warmuth of Swings Coffee and Karen Mills, former administrator for the Small Business Administration.
 Here are seven of the top takeaways for small business owners that came out of the discussion.

 1. Streamline for Success: Povich encourages entrepreneurs to focus on one thing and do it really well for optimum results.
 Cut down on unnecessary processes and avoid getting distracted by anything outside your focus area .

 2. Value Your Team: According to Dorsey, the biggest realization he has had over the years is the importance of the people he works with every day.
 Fostering strong relationships with colleagues can help small business owners achieve great results.

 3. Create Great Communication: Dorsey also noted that its essential for every group within a company to communicate clearly and efficiently with every other group.
 "In every single meeting we have [at Square], someone takes notes, and the notes are sent to the entire company," he said.

-4. Get a Mentor: The value of finding a mentor was a strong theme throughout National Small Business Week.
+4. Get a Mentor: The value of finding a mentor was a strong theme.
 Mills recommended businesses take advantage of the SBAs mentoring program.
 Warmuth agreed: "If you can find that mentor, I highly suggest it."

 5. Harness Technology: For small businesses, technology levels the playing field, said Mills.
 From raising funds to increasing efficiency and marketing your business, technology can be a big help.
-While it can be difficult to ask friends and family for capital to start a business, sites like Kickstarter can help, suggested Sykora.
+For example, leveraging crowdfunding Web sites can help when asking friends and family for start-up capital is difficult, suggested Sykora.